AavaGames/playdate-keyboard-based-menu-ui/README.md

 ![setting-menu-og-font](https://github.com/AavaGames/playdate-keyboard-based-menu-ui/assets/49950668/0995b2b1-4018-446c-a13a-d75251c4f10a)

 ### LuaCATS Syntax
-Added type definitions for LuaCATS used by [Lua Language Server](https://github.com/LuaLS/lua-language-server) for the [sumneko.lua VSCode extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
+Added type and constructor definitions for LuaCATS used by [Lua Language Server](https://github.com/LuaLS/lua-language-server) for the [sumneko.lua VSCode extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua).
+Highly recommend using with [Playdate-LuaCATS by notpeter](https://github.com/notpeter/playdate-luacats/).

 ## Limitations
 - You cannot change the font after the menu is created, you will need to recreate the menu if you wish to change the font.